Patricia I. Fonce, Leavittsburg, Ohio – Obituary

 In addition to her husband and parents, Patricia was preceded in death by a brother, Thomas Apthorpe and two sisters, Mary Bentley and Mabel Weimer.

-Private services will be held at the Carl W. Hall Funeral Home, 533 North Park Ave., Warren.
+Private services will be held at the Carl W. Hall Funeral Home, 533 North Park Avenue, Warren.

-Patricia will be laid to rest next to her beloved husband in the Pine Knoll Cemetery, Warren Twp.
+Patricia will be laid to rest next to her beloved husband in the Pine Knoll Cemetery, Warren Township.

 A television tribute will air Wednesday, August 7 at the following approximate times: 12:25 p.m.
 WKBN, 6:58 p.m. on MyYTV and 10:37 p.m.
 FOX plus two additional spots throughout the day.